Group test: Men’s and women’s baggy shorts

 Cargo capacities range from map pockets and a plethora of other zipped, studded and key-clipped stashes to performance shorts with a minimalist single key/loose change pocket.
 Pockets add weight and cost, however, and treating your shorts like sherpas can mean a bunch of keys in your crotch or a multitool embedded in your leg if you fall off.

-Inner shorts can be: sewn into the outer fabric; detachable with press-studs; or wholly separate.
+Inner shorts can be sewn into the outer fabric; detachable with press-studs; or wholly separate.
 Loose liners mean less washing as the outer can do several rides while the inners get refreshed; they tend to fit better too.
-Selling separate also means you can use your favourite lycra shorts under a baggy outer.
+Separates also mean you can use your favourite Lycra shorts under a baggy outer.

 Tough cotton or heavyweight synthetic shells are durable and offer more protection from wind or scuffs but are more noticeable when you’re pedalling, especially when wet and heavy.
 Lightweight synthetic fabrics improve pedalling performance and dry quickly but are generally not as durable and protective, and stuff in pockets will be more obvious.

 As well as the conventional or lightly water-repellent proofed shorts here, most manufacturers now produce weatherproof shorts, which sound a daft idea but actually work brilliantly for British weather.
 This can vary from a splash panel on the seat, through lightweight, stretch Windstopper fabrics to full Gore-Tex waterproof shorts.